SuryaVamsiKK/EditorGoodies.Attributes/README.md

 # EditorGoodies.Attributes

-This is a package consists of some handy attributes that unity otherwise doest have, please note this git Repo can be directly used in the package manager through the repo URL
+This package consists of some handy attributes that unity otherwise doest have, please note this git Repo can be directly used in the package manager through the repo URL

 ## Usage